Psychomania: Pre-production

+Filming

+Originally produced under the title The Living Dead, principal photography took place at Shepperton Studios in 1971 with some exterior scenes filmed in the (now demolished and rebuilt) Hepworth Way shopping centre and Wellington Close housing block in Walton-on-Thames, Surrey.
+The stone circle was made for the film.

+Henson said he did all but three stunts.
+He says the performing stuntmen were injured following each one.

-Director Don Sharp called the film "great fun to do, especially after doing several films in a row like The Violent Enemy.
+Director Sharp called the film "great fun to do, especially after doing several films in a row like The Violent Enemy (1969).
 It was a great change, geared for a younger audience as it was."
 Sharp recalled Sanders as "a sad man... so lonely."

-Shooting

-The film was originally shot under the title The Living Dead.
-It was filmed at Shepperton Studios in 1971 with some exterior scenes filmed in the (now demolished and rebuilt) Hepworth Way shopping centre and Wellington Close housing block in Walton-on-Thames, Surrey.